 If your loved one has died because of the actions or omissions of another, you may be able to seek financial compensation with a wrongful death lawsuit.
 These suits could help provide the compensation your family needs to survive financially.

 Wrongful death cases are often difficult, confusing, and emotionally draining.
-A compassionate Okeechobee County wrongful death lawyer at Kogan & DiSalvo are ready to fight for your legal right to compensation.
+A compassionate Okeechobee County wrongful death lawyer at Kogan & DiSalvo is ready to fight for your legal right to compensation.